HAFix: History-Augmented Large Language Models for Bug Fixing: Introduction

 To address our research questions, we propose HAFix, which stands for History-Augmented LLMs on Bug Fixing, a novel approach that leverages individual historical heuristics associated with bugs and aggregates the results of these heuristics (HAFix-Agg) to enhance LLMs’ bug-fixing capabilities.
-To empirically evaluate HAFix, we mined and constructed a dataset of 51 single-line Python bugs from BugsInPy \citep{widyasari2020bugsinpy}, focusing on real-world projects with rich development histories.
-For RQ1, we explored the integration of historical data by mining and categorizing historical data from blame commit and designing different historical heuristics to augment our baseline.
+To empirically evaluate HAFix, we used two existing datasets: 51 single-line Python bugs from BugsInPy \citep{widyasari2020bugsinpy} and 116 Java bugs from Defects4J \citep{just2014defects4j}, both focusing on real-world projects with rich development histories.
+For RQ1, we explored the integration of historical data by mining and categorizing historical data from the blame commit and designing different historical heuristics to augment our baseline.
 The baseline was inspired by how GitHub Copilot \citep{copilot} constructs prompts in practice \citep{copilotprompt}.
-We employed a Code Llama 7b instruct-tuned model as our subject model.
+We also compare our approach with two state-of-the-art (SOTA) LLM-based bug-fixing methods, ChatRepair \citep{xia2024automated} and ITER \citep{ye2024iter}, to further contextualize its effectiveness.
+We employed CodeLlama-Instruct-7B\citep{roziere2023code}, DeepSeek-Coder-Instruct-6.7B \citep{guo2024deepseek}, and DeepSeek-Coder-V2-Lite-Instruct-16B \citep{zhu2024deepseek} as our subject models.
 The pass@k metric was used to assess the likelihood of generating correct results across multiple model outputs.

 For RQ2, we investigated the influence of prompt styles on bug-fixing effectiveness.
-Using the baseline and the top-performing approaches from RQ1 (FLN-all and HAFix-Agg), we systematically tested three distinct prompt styles: \Instruction, \InstructionLabel, and \InstructionInfill.
+Using the baseline and the top-performing approaches from RQ1 HAFix-Agg, we systematically tested three distinct prompt styles: \Instruction, \InstructionLabel, and \InstructionInfill.
 The results identified the optimal combination of prompt style and historical context.

 For RQ3, we analyzed the cost and efficiency of inference using HAFix-Agg with the \Instruction prompt style, as it was the best-performing configuration from RQ2.
 We measured inference time by recording the duration required to generate 10 outputs via nucleus sampling, ensuring consistency by running all experiments on identical infrastructure.
-To estimate the inference price, we used a cost model derived from GPT-3.5-turbo-instruct’s pricing \citep{OpenAIPricing}, factoring in token counts for input and output.
-Additionally, we defined four execution scenarios: Exhaustive, EarlyStop (ES), ES-AccSorted, and ES-UniSorted, to explore the trade-offs between bug-fixing performance, computational cost, and time efficiency.
+To estimate the inference monetary cost, we calculate the number of input and output tokens.
+Additionally, we defined four execution scenarios: Exhaustive, EarlyStop (ES), ES-AccSorted, and ES-UniSorted, to explore the trade-offs between bug-fixing performance and computational cost, including inference time and inference token usage.